 Finally, to reduce my investing FOMO, I will continue to carve out between 10% – 20% of my investable assets on individual investments.
 These individual investments include , real estate crowdfunding, venture debt, venture capital, and my favorite growth stocks.

-Until we move to Hawaii, I plan to keep aggressively saving and investing the majority of my cash flow because investing FOMO is hard to quit!
+I plan to keep aggressively saving and investing the majority of my cash flow because investing FOMO is hard to quit!
+However, now that I’ve declared my plans to re-retire under the Biden administration, I’m slowly de-risking.
+And in the process of de-risking, I’ve discovered my investing FOMO isn’t making me feel bad.

 More Thoughts On FOMO